AhmedMourad0/no-copy/README.md

 ```

 You no longer have to worry about your domain rules being broken by someone
- using the `copy` method with illegal values after the user object has been created.
+ using the `copy` method with illegal values after an object has been instantiated.

 Or you can use `@Mirror`.